Zana Berisha

-Zana Berisha (born 1995) is a Kosovan model and beauty pageant titleholder who won Miss Kosovo 2018 on June 29, 2018.
+Zana Berisha (born 1995) is a Kosovar model and beauty pageant titleholder who won Miss Kosovo 2018 on June 29, 2018.
 She represented Kosovo at Miss Universe 2018 pageant.

 Personal life

 Zana lives in Ferizaj, Kosovo.
 She was coming from Suhareka and graduating in Economics major.
 She is working as a model, also under the focus of the photographer Fadil Berisha.
+She and her family are a part of the Berisha tribe.

 Miss Kosova 2018

 Berisha joined Miss Kosova 2018, where she was crowned as Miss Universe Kosovo 2018 pageant.
 She succeeded outgoing Miss Universe Kosovo 2016 Camila Barraza.

 Miss Universe 2018

 Berisha represented Kosovo at Miss Universe 2018 pageant in Bangkok, Thailand.
 But she was unplaced.